MileHacker Logo

 Maritime Entry Points

-• Cruise Ports: Don Diego Terminal (The First city of the americas Port), is at the mouth of the Ozama River, is directly adjacent to the Colonial Zone.
+• Cruise Ports: Don Diego Terminal (The First city of the americas Port), located at the mouth of the Ozama River, is directly adjacent to the Colonial Zone.
 This is Santo Domingo's main cruise ship terminal.

 • River tours are available, offering unique views of the city's historical sites from the Ozama River.